costinchen/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-TencentOS wants to employ Secure Boot for building a trusted operating system from Shim to GRUB to the kernel to kernel modules.
-As we are using our custom kernel with some features for our products, we need a signed shim with our certificate such that we can sign the kernel and loader to keep Secure Boot on.
+TencentOS wants to build a trusted operating system with Secure Boot from **shim**, **grub**, **kernel** to **kernel modules**.
+As we are using our custom kernel with some features for our products, we need a signed shim with our certificate such that we can sign the kernel and bootloaders to keep Secure Boot on.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?